-Status: Part-time seasonal, stipend+housing in the historic Ellery House
+Status: Part-time, stipend+housing in the historic Ellery House

-Reporting to the Executive Director and Program Director, and working collaboratively with Shake Rag Alley staff and volunteers, the Hospitality Manager will help plan and provide a superior experience for participants of Shake Rag Alley’s 2020 workshops, retreats, rentals, and events, and serve as a steward of our historic buildings and grounds while in residence.
+Reporting to the Executive Director and Program Director, and working collaboratively with Shake Rag Alley staff and volunteers, the Hospitality Manager helps plan and provide a superior experience for participants of Shake Rag Alley’s workshops, retreats, rentals, and events, and serves as a steward of our historic buildings and grounds while in residence.

 In return, you’ll receive a biweekly stipend, housing in a fully furnished historic Cornish cottage (amenities include a full kitchen, laundry facilities, and high-speed WiFi), and have access to our full campus including classrooms and pottery and jewelry studios when not in use for workshops, events, or rentals.

 - booking and processing lodging reservations, cleaning Coach House guest rooms and Commons Area in between bookings, maintaining inventory, and ensuring overall guest satisfaction;